Overview of the Senior Care Options Program

 Beneficiaries of the Senior Care Options Program receive their benefits via a single Medicaid plan provided by a managed care organization (MCO).
 Specific to SCO, it is called a senior care organization, which is essentially a private healthcare company.
 The senior care organization has a network of care providers and program participants receive services via these providers.
 A primary care provider (PCP) within the senior care organization is chosen by the program participant.
 The PCP works together with a team of other network providers, such as specialists, registered nurses, and a geriatric support services coordinator, to create an individualized care plan specific to the needs of the program beneficiary.

 There are several senior care organizations from which a SCO program participant can choose.
-Please note that the options may vary based on the area within Massachusetts in which a participant resides, as all senior care organizations may not service all areas of the state.
-Furthermore, this program is not currently available statewide.
-At the time of this writing, it is unavailable in Dukes and Nantucket Counties.
-However, there are plans for SCO to go statewide.
+Note that the options may vary based on the area within Massachusetts in which a participant resides, as all senior care organizations may not service all areas of the state.
+Furthermore, this program is not available statewide.
+Persons who live in in Dukes and Nantucket Counties cannot access SCO.

 Worth mentioning is that many long-term care Medicaid programs have a participant-directed option that allows beneficiaries to hire the caregiver of their choosing.
 This is not an option via Senior Care Options.

-SCO is an entitlement program, which means meeting eligibility requirements equates to immediate receipt of program benefits.
+SCO is an entitlement program; meeting eligibility requirements equates to immediate receipt of program benefits.
 Put differently, the program does not limit the number of participant enrollment slots and there is never a waitlist for program participation.

 Senior Care Options was established in 2004 and is part of a 1115(a) Medicaid demonstration program.
 In Massachusetts, the Medicaid program is called MassHealth.
 MassHealth Standard is the Medicaid program specific to persons 65 years of age and older.